 Technical Design Document Template

-Name: [Your Name]
+Name: Alanys Suazo

-Date Created: [Date]
+Date Created: 09/21/2025

 Program Description:

 The purpose of this program is to scan user input as a string, after which that string will be scanned for key phrases seen and used in scam and spam emails.
 It should return the number of substrings and set an accumulator, which will tell the user the likelihood of an email being a scam.